NitishManral/NitishManral/README.md

 - 🔭 I’m currently working on MERN stack and Spring Framework
 - 🌱 I’m currently learning Cloud Technology
-- 👯 I’m looking to collaborate on Backend
+- 👯 I’m looking to collaborate
 <!--
 **NitishManral/NitishManral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.